Hausdorff dimension estimates for Sudler products with positive lower bound: The main ideas -- proof of the theorems assuming technical lemmas

 The construction of the family $\mathcal{F} := \{F_{\cc}: \cc \in \{1,2,3\}^9\}$ and the proof of Lemma \ref{new_idea_lem} will be given in Section \ref{Hk_section}.
-It turns out that after massive case distinctions and computational assistance that will be proven in Section \ref{case_study}, the following holds true:
+It turns out that after an extensive case distinction and computational assistance that will be proven in Section \ref{case_study}, the following holds true:

 \begin{lem} Let $F_{\cc} = F_{\cc}(m,n_0,T)$ be defined as in \eqref{Hk_step_fin_}.
 With parameters $m = 40,n_0 = 20$ and $T = 10000$, the following inequalities hold:

 Furthermore, for any $\alpha \in \tilde{E}_3$ we have the following: For $N \in \N$, let $i_k=i_k(N)$ denote the sequence of indices such that the Ostrowski digit $b_{i_k}=b_{i_k}(N)$ is non-zero.
 Then for all $N$ large enough and writing $\cc_k = \cc(\alpha,k)$, every $F_{\cc_k} \in \mathcal{F}$ satisfies